Recommendations

 The familiar tale of Snow White, whose Wicked Stepmother plots to have her killed, but the girl is taken in by the Seven Dwarves.
 Despite a seemingly fatal poisoned apple Snow White is found by her Prince and happily-ever-after ensues.

-The influence of Leon De La Mothe in Little Snow White can be felt in the way modern Drama films handle emotional resonance.
+The influence of Leon De La Mothe in Little Snow White can be felt in the way modern Fantasy films handle emotional resonance.
 From the specific lighting choices to the pacing, this 1927 release set a high bar for atmospheric immersion.

 View Details